jjeanfrancoiz/jjeanfrancoiz/README.md

 <p align="left"> hyperfixations - hamtaro, precure & ojamajo doremi, epithet erased, swag chan, bunny maloney and winx

 <p align="left"> not a hyperfixation, still obsessed - hare + guu, jam jenny jam, loki irl, miraculous ladybug, ongezellig, danganronpa + more
-<p align="right"> i don't care much about who interacts since regardless of your dni list, people will still interact.
+<p align="right"> no dni!! i personally don't care much about who interacts since regardless of your dni list, people will still interact. however if things i do or things i am are described on your dni list, feel free to block me or if i stumble upon you first, i won't interact!!! (even if you do seem cool,,,)
  <p align="right"> but if you have beef with my buds don't talk to me >:l
   <p align="center"> - - - - - - - - - - - - - - - - - - - - - -  - - - - - - - - - - - -
    <p align="center"> THAT'S ALL!! please read my strawpage for more info!!